 Reservations are recommended for all of the character meals and can be made up to 60 days in advance by calling 714-781-3463.
 Call as soon as you know you will be attending; you can always cancel later.

-What is your favorite Disney character meal?
+What is your favorite Disneyland character meal?
 Leave a comment below!

 A Note from the Travel Mama: My family and I recently received free passes to Disneyland so that I could review the Breakfast with Minnie at The Plaza Inn.
 We paid for all of the meals mentioned in this post ourselves.
-I will always let you know if I receive any complimentary or discounted goods or services in conjunction with a story on TravelMamas.com.
+I will always let you know if I receive any complimentary or discounted goods or services related to a story on TravelMamas.com.